How to watch 2020/21 UEFA Champions League matches live

-All knockout matches of the UEFA Champions League are available to watch live in Australia.
+The UEFA Champions League is back and all games are available to watch live in Australia.
 Here's how you can tune in.

 The UEFA Champions League (UCL) is one of the most prestigious tournaments in all of football.
-It determines who's the best club in Europe.
-With several teams worth more than $1 billion, this is the trophy that every side covets.
+It determines who's the best club in Europe and is the trophy every side covets.

 How to watch every UCL match in Australia